FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

   </tbody>
 </table>

-Let's interpret these evaluation results and note that negative percentages mean an improvement over the untransformed target, the lower the better.
+Let's interpret these evaluation results and note that negative percentages mean an improvement over the error on the untransformed target, the lower the better.
 The RMSE column shows us that if we really wanna get the best results for RMSE, transforming the target variable leads to a worse result compared to a model trained on the original target.
 The theoretical sigma2 correction makes it even worse which tells us that the residuals in log-space are not normally distributed.
 We can check that using for instance the